Fluchthorn

 The Fluchthorn or Piz Fenga is a mountain in the Silvretta Alps, located on the border between Austria and Switzerland.
-With a height of 3399 m above sea level, it is the second highest summit of the Silvretta Alps.
+With a height of 3397 m above Adriatic Sea level, it is the second highest summit of the Silvretta Alps.
 The Fluchthorn lies between the Jamtal (Tyrol) and the Val Fenga (Graubünden).
 It consists of three summits of which the southern one was the highest.

-The southern summit (including the summit cross) collapsed in a massive landslide which occurred on 11 June 2023 around 15:30 CEST.
-The main peak (south peak) lost 19 ft.
+The 3399 m southern summit (including the summit cross) collapsed in a massive landslide which occurred on 11 June 2023 around 15:30 CEST.
+The main peak (south peak) lost 62 ft.
 It fell in the western area of the peak, in the Futschöl Valley.
 The landslide was attributed to permafrost melt due to global warming.

 The middle peak (3,397 m) is now the highest point of the Fluchthorn and the second highest mountain of the Silvretta.